Flexible Working Policy

 • There wouldn’t be enough work to do at the times you want to work

-• There’s an organisational change planned which will impact your role or your team
+• There’s an organisational change planned which may impact your team or role

 • There would be additional costs to the business

 If we need to turn down a request, we will make sure we clearly explain why in a letter.
-If you really disagree with us then there will always be the opportunity to appeal the decision.
-Appeals should be made within 14 days of receiving the decision, and details of how to do this are in the outcome letter.
+If you disagree with us, there will always be the option to appeal the decision.
+Appeals should be made within 7 days of receiving the decision, and details of how to do this are in the outcome letter.

 Trial period

-If we agree a flexible working arrangement, it might be useful to have a trial period at first to see how things work out.
-How long we’ll trial it for will depend on the type of change and we’ll be sure to review it at the end of the trial to agree whether or not it’s meeting everyone’s needs.
+If we agree a flexible working arrangement, it might be useful to have a trial period to see how things work out.
+How long we’ll trial it for will depend on the type of change, and we’ll be sure to review it at the end of the trial to agree whether or not it’s meeting everyone’s needs.

 Temporary arrangements

-We know that sometimes flexible working is only needed for a short time, so temporary arrangements can be agreed if this would work for everyone.
-We can agree to extend the time if things change.
+We know that sometimes flexible working is only needed for a short time, so temporary arrangements can be agreed if this would work for everyone, and we can always agree to extend the time if things change.

-If your flexible working request includes working from home, then we will expect your home environment to be suitable to ensure you meet the expectations of your role and meet our health and safety requirements, information security and technology requirements set out in the hybrid working policy.
+If your flexible working request is to be based at home, then we will expect your home environment to be suitable to ensure you meet the expectations of your role, and our health and safety requirements and information security and technology requirements set out in the Homeworking policy.

 Hybrid working